About

 BIO

-He is an Academy Gold Fellow through the Jonas Gwangwa Music Composition Initiative and an alumnus of both the Composer Filmmaker Accelerator (Vancouver International Film Festival) and the Film Composers Lab with the Royal Scottish National Orchestra.
+He is an Academy Gold Alumni through the Jonas Gwangwa Music Composition Initiative and an alumnus of both the Composer Filmmaker Accelerator (Vancouver International Film Festival) and the Film Composers Lab with the Royal Scottish National Orchestra.
 Mina was also selected for the THRIVE Mentorship Program, led by acclaimed composer Lorne Balfe.

 He is currently scoring a new project by Academy Award–winning studio Slick Films, as well as his first U.S. production: Sky, Zyprexa, Night — a psychological drama/horror feature directed by Delfine Paolini and lensed by Abdelsalam Moussa.
 Executive produced by René Bastian (Belladonna Productions), the film is set in upstate New York and features several A-list actors.